 This drill is similar to the Overhead Wall Pass, however get your child to focus on using just one hand.
 Remember to keep the ball up high, but this time around shoulder height.
 When using the right hand, the right foot should go forward and vice versa for the left side.
 Spread those fingers and extend the arm with each pass.
 Repeat 20 times with each hand.

 One Hand Alternating Wall Pass

 This is the hardest of the three simple basketball drills for passing and it requires very good hand eye coordination.
-With both feet now back in line and spread apart to shoulder width, throw the ball back and forth off the wall alternating each hand.
+Start with both feet back in line and spread apart to shoulder width.
+Now, throw the ball back and forth off the wall alternating each hand.
 Keep the ball above head height and keep hands up high for the entire drill.
 Watch the ball as it comes back into each hand with bent knees.
 Get those arms working a try for a total of 20 passes!